How to attract Gen Z employees

 How to offer a flexible health benefit that attracts Gen Z workers

-Much like other generations, Generation Z values healthcare benefits.
-However, Generation Z employees are young, so they don't necessarily need the same level of employer-provided health coverage as older employees.
-Traditional group plans—which many employers provide—can be expensive for employers and employees, and likely won’t be utilized by Gen Z at the same rate as older employees.
+Traditional group plans, which many employers provide, can be expensive for employers and employees, and Gen Z likely won't utilize them at the same rate as older employees.
 This, in turn, means they may see less value in their medical benefits than older generations.

 Gen Z wants more flexibility in all aspects of the workplace, including health benefits.
 The rigid structure of a group health insurance plan doesn't provide the level of personalization that Gen Z has come to expect.